gabrielzv1233/PyMacro/readme.md

 Created by [Gabriezv1233](https://github.com/gabrielzv1233)

-Welcome to **PyMacro**, a small and simple macro scripting system!
+Welcome to **PyMacro**, a versatile and simple macro scripting system!
 This documentation covers all supported commands, configuration options, and usage.

 You can find an example script loader at **scriptloader.py**.

-Documentation by our savior ChatGPT (slightly modified manually)
+Documentation by our savior ChatGPT (enhanced manually).

 ---